nostromo-1/robotic-car-ESP32/README.md

 * It displays status messages in a display.
 It also shows its orientation (roll, pitch and yaw angles).
 * It features a KARR-type scanner :-)
 * It communicates via wifi, for example it reads current time and date from an NTP server.
 Initial wifi configuration is via WPS
-* It updates itself over the air when starting (firmware [OTA update](https://github.com/nostromo-1/robotic-car-ESP32/blob/master/OTA%20update.md) from github)
+* It updates itself over the air when starting (firmware [OTA update](https://github.com/nostromo-1/robotic-car-ESP32/blob/master/OTA%20update.md) from github).
+This means that a fleet of robot cars will be updated automatically upon boot!

 ## Parts
 The following parts are needed to build it (see the schematics folder):